kiwi0fruit/jats/README.md

 ## 4. Socionics reference types names vs. MBTI types names

-In my translation of socionics types names to English the 4 letter code shows the position on 4 axes that can be measured by MBTI or Big Five tests (where MBTI J/P axis measures roughly the same as big Five conscientiousness).
-And the second part after hyphen (if needed) shows cognitive functions stack.
+In my translation of Socionics types names to English the first part shows cognitive functions stack (see 7.
+Model A chapter).
+And the second 4 letter code (if needed) shows the position on 4 axes IE, SN, FT, JP that can be measured by MBTI or Big Five tests (where MBTI J/P axis measures roughly the same as big Five conscientiousness).
 MBTI does not have counterpart types for introverts.
 For example the closest counterpart for TiN.intj. is INTx that is one of two types INTJ/INTP (or their mixture).

-Short (and main) names like NeT. and TiN.intj. were obtained from cognitive functions stack (see 7.
-Model A chapter).
+### 4.1 Gulenko's Temperaments translated

+In works of Victor Talanov types are groped by Quadras (see section 8.) and temperaments of Victor Gulenko.

+Gulenko's Temperaments:

+* PEO - flexible-maneuvering, perceiving-extraverted-nondynamic.
+Are characterized by impulsive and unpredictable behavior,
+* JEY - linear-assertive, judging-extraverted-dynamic.
+Are characterized by energetic and proactive behavior,
+* JIO - balanced stable, judging-introverted-nondynamic.
+Are characterized by slow and methodical behavior,
+* PIY - receptive-adaptive, perceiving-introverted-dynamic.
+Are characterized by lack of motivation, inertia, and unstable moods and energy levels.

+It can also be speculated that temperaments can be classified according to JP and IE traits:

+* PEO - spontaneous proactivity,
+* JEY - rigid proactivity,
+* JIO - rigid reactivity,
+* PIY - spontaneous reactivity aka adaptivity.

+These temperaments can be used for [dominant agnostic type names](#115-dominant-agnostic-type-names).

+### 4.2 Type names matching table

 Names are in the following order:

-- **Socionics reference type short name**, **Number name**,
+- **Socionics reference type**, **Number name**,
-- Socionics reference type [dominant agnostic name](#115-dominant-agnostic-type-names), Socionics name literal translation, MBTI name.
+- Socionics reference type [dominant agnostic name](#115-dominant-agnostic-type-names), Socionics type name literal translation, MBTI name.

-Types are grouped by Quadras and Gulenkos' Temperaments:

-* PEO - flexible-maneuvering, perceiving-extraverted-nondynamic,
-* JEY - linear-assertive, judging-extraverted-dynamic,
-* JIO - balanced stable, judging-introverted-nondynamic,
-* PIY - receptive-adaptive, perceiving-introverted-dynamic.

 | quadra  |                        PEO                        |                      JIO                       |                        PIY                        |                      JEY                       |
 |:------- |:-------------------------------------------------:|:----------------------------------------------:|:-------------------------------------------------:|:----------------------------------------------:|